Protecting paradise from weeds

 - Lord Howe Island Board (LHIB)

-The end point of the weed eradication program was forecast to be achieved over a 30 year period, given adequate resourcing.
-After 10 years of project delivery and data collection the Lord Howe Island Weed Eradication Program is being reviewed to ensure the program remains adaptable to new technologies, new risks and continues a strong eradication trend.
+The weed eradication program was forecast to be achieved in 30 years, given adequate resourcing.
+After ten years of project delivery and data collection, the Lord Howe Island Weed Eradication Program is being reviewed to ensure the program remains adaptable to new technologies and risks and continues a strong eradication trend.
 The Lord Howe Island Board is preparing a business case to seek ongoing investment and project partners into the next decade to continue this important island conservation program.